MITRED LEAF MONKEY

 In other species of leaf monkeys, birth mothers and other females in the group help care for infants; however, this behavior has not been observed in mitred leaf monkeys, and the role (if any) of male mitred leafy monkeys in raising young is unknown.

 Mired leaf monkeys are important forest cultivators.
-Their frugivorous diet and dispersal of seeds through their feces helps to replenish their habitat.
+Their frugivorous diet and dispersal of seeds through their feces help to replenish their habitat.
 In this way, they are vital to the health of the ecosystem and tropical biodiversity.

 The mitred leaf monkey is listed as Endangered by the International Union of Conservation of Nature (IUCN, 2015), appearing on the IUCN Red List of Threatened Species.